Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/upgrade_prereqs_zos/c_update_zos/t_install_patch_zos/_index.md

 ## Install update libraries

-A PTF file results from the fixed formatting (80) of an ADRDSSU- type file containing the update libraries.
+A PTF file results from the fixed formatting (80) of an ADRDSSU-type file containing the update libraries.
 The PTF format is used by all delivery and distribution modes.
 The PTF files are available at [support.axway.com](http://support.axway.com/).

 > **Note**
 >
 > PTF files are cumulative.
 A basic Transfer CFT z/OS installation can integrate PTFs.
 If you use this method, apply the PTFs one at a time.

 Libraries taken into account during a DUMP ADRDSSU

 | Libraries  | Contents  |
 | --- | --- |